-You can use CloudFormation templates provided by Esri to create the deployments described in AWS CloudFormation and ArcGIS.
+You can use Amazon Web Services (AWS) CloudFormation templates provided by Esri to create the deployments described in AWS CloudFormation and ArcGIS.
 You can use the AWS Management Console to launch CloudFormation templates (as described in this topic) or use AWS SDK.

-Prerequisites are described in the readme file associated with the templates Esri provides.
+Prerequisites are described in the readme file associated with each template that Esri provides.
 You must meet these prerequisites before launching the stack.

 If you have additional scripts you defined that you want to run as part of the deployment, you can include those as well when you deploy a CloudFormation template manually .
 For example, you could write your own script to add users or load data.